TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/endpoint-plugin-tyk-classic.md

 #### Step 1: Add an endpoint for the path and select the plugin

-From the **Endpoint Designer** add an endpoint that matches the path for which you want to trigger the virtual endpoint.
+From the **Endpoint Designer** add an endpoint that matches the path for which you want to trigger the custom plugin function.
 Select the **Go Plugin** plugin.

 {{< img src="/img/dashboard/endpoint-designer/endpointplugin.png" alt="Selecting the middleware" >}}